matthewhammer/dep-tools/README.md

 Viz tool
 ----------

+To visualize the dependency graph, we transform it to a tree via a depth-first search, and we output an HTML file.
+This visualization approach has several benefits:

+1. Web browsers can render trees of `div`s very efficiently.
+2. Tree visualizations are more visually compact than graphs.

+**How to**:

 Follow the instructions above to generate a `dep_graph.txt` file.
 Given this file, you may generate a (large) HTML file from your dependency graph as follows: